stigjoran/semester-project/docs/work-log.md

 Good structure.

 User profile 3:
-Parent 40 years.
+Adult.
 Target:
 Easy to find opening hours, prices, parking, food and location.
-Is there anything for all my children.
+Is there anything for all the children.
 Age categories?

 Dont want to see:
 Bad User interfecrence, not mobile freindly website.